javascript-tutorial/server/README.md

 An example of such file (in Russian): https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml

-The file format is "YAML".
+The file format is [YAML](https://learnxinyminutes.com/docs/yaml/).

 Here's a quote: